CSIS会見【The U.S.-Japan Alliance: More Important Than Ever 】(スクリプト全文掲載)

 We have one last question.

 So we’re doing little things, we have a USAID, Japan has JICA that does a lot of work, that isn’t that expensive [in terms of] capacity building and training.
-If you go to Myanmar as I did in last spring, and you go to the Development Ministry there, and you visit this Former General, who’s the guy everybody tells you to go and see, because he’s the smart guy, who’s kind of figuring all this out for Myanmar, a really impressive guy.
-You walk past the JICA office, where there’s a Japanese man I think, his name is Mr. Ueda [phonetic], who’s wearing a sarong and he gives you his card and he’s embedded in this Ministry, trying to help Myanmar plan and execute its development strategy. this is something China doesn’t do.
+If you go to Myanmar as I did last spring, and you go to the Development Ministry there, and you visit this Former General, who’s the guy everybody tells you to go and see, because he’s the smart guy, who’s kind of figuring all this out for Myanmar, a really impressive guy.
+You walk past the JICA office, where there’s a Japanese man I think, his name is Mr. Ueda, who’s wearing a sarong and he gives you his card and he’s embedded in this Ministry, trying to help Myanmar plan and execute its development strategy.
+This is something China doesn’t do.
 We do this well and I think we can do more of that together without spending huge amounts of money, so I think there’s a lot we can do.

-Yeah, indeed, Matt’s right money isn’t everything, but as my favorite economist Madonna [phonetic] says: ‘Money changes everything’ and everything that Matt talked about in response to your question, it’s yes, but we, and I mean US and Japan, have to adequately resource these efforts, it’s not just about financial architecture and technology.
+Yeah, indeed, Matt’s right money isn’t everything, but as my favorite economist Madonna says: ‘Money changes everything’ and everything that Matt talked about in response to your question, it’s yes, but we, and I mean US and Japan, have to adequately resource these efforts, it’s not just about financial architecture and technology and whatnot.
 The money does have to be there in the end in order to create the energy in the interest and to sustain the way we want to be doing business.
 I think we have a tremendous advantage, it would be up to us to lose it by the indifference, and that’s part of what this report is about, I think indifference or inattention could create that problem.